Filiberto Ojeda Ríos

 The FBI operation in Hormigueros was questioned by local Puerto Rican authorities as well as international organizations.
 The killing of Ojeda Ríos resonated throughout the Puerto Rican community around the world.
 In response to questions raised in media accounts and by public officials in the Commonwealth of Puerto Rico, FBI director Robert Mueller requested an investigation by the United States Department of Justice Office of the Inspector General.
 The resulting report concluded that "the FBI agents’ use of force in the Ojeda operation did not violate the Department of Justice Deadly Force Policy" and that Ojeda Ríos had initiated the exchange of gunfire.
 The Commonwealth of Puerto Rico Civil Rights Commission subsequently conducted its own investigation of the incident and issued a report on 22 September 2011 wherein the Commission called Ojeda Ríos's death an "illegal killing".

 Early life

-Ojeda Ríos was born on April 26, 1933, in the barrio of Río Blanco in Naguabo, Puerto Rico to Inocencio Ojeda.
+Ojeda Ríos was born on April 26, 1933, in the barrio of Río Blanco in Naguabo, Puerto Rico to Inocencio Ojeda and Gloria Ríos.
 Ojeda Ríos entered college when he was fifteen years old and was described as having an "engaging intelligence".
 As a child, he played the trumpet and guitar.
 He joined La Sonora Ponceña, a salsa band from Ponce, Puerto Rico where he performed both instruments.